-- Students are responsible for the care and cleaning of their classrooms, and each class also has responsibility for a common area, which will be made known to you by your class guardians. - 15 minutes are allocated for cleaning each day. - You are expected to leave your classroom and the allocated common area clean and tidy with no food, containers, bags, rubbish etc. left around. - Surfaces should be wiped daily and walls, skirtings, windows and blackboards cleaned as needed. - Cleaners will only mop the floors once a week.
-You are expected to sweep the rooms daily and mop when necessary. - Any personal belongings left in the classrooms by teachers should be put onto the table in the staff kitchen. - Personal belongings left in your classroom by other students should be returned to them or their base.
+- Students are responsible for the care and cleaning of their classrooms. - 15 minutes are allocated for cleaning each day. - You are expected to leave your classroom and any common areas used, clean and tidy with no food, containers, bags, rubbish etc. left around. - Surfaces should be wiped daily and walls, skirtings, windows and blackboards cleaned as needed. - Cleaners will only mop the floors once a week.
+You are expected to sweep the rooms daily and mop when necessary. - Any personal belongings left in the classrooms by teachers should be put onto the table in the staff kitchen. - Personal belongings left in your classroom by other students should be returned to them.